-General - Safety training used to provide basic knowledge of WHS legislative requirements and risk management processes in the construction industry.

-• Task-specific - This induction provides information relating to WHS issues for a specific work activity.
+- General Safety training used to provide basic knowledge of WHS legislative requirements and risk management processes in the construction industry. - Site This training occurs when you arrive at a site and provides information about specific WHS issues or requirements for that particular site (or part of that site). - Task-specific This induction provides information relating to WHS issues for a specific work activity.